primas23/FileMapper/README.md

 # File Manager
-(Project canceld) File Manager for trasfering and converting files
+(Project canceld by the client) File Manager for trasfering and converting files